Freeholder Gill Stands in Strong Support of Fight Against Climate Change

 WHEREAS, the United States' withdrawal could result in an additional three billion tons of carbon dioxide being released into the atmosphere each year, and an additional increase of as much as 0.3 degrees Celsius in global temperatures by end of the century; and

 WHEREAS, the County Climate Coalition takes sharp exception to •President Trump's unilateral intention to withdraw the United States from the Paris Accord and urges the federal government to adhere to its emissions reduction commitments under the Paris Accord; and

 WHEREAS, regardless of whether the United States ultimately withdraws from the Paris Accord, the local government signatories to the County Climate Coalition Declaration intend to continue working toward meeting the United States' commitment under the Paris Accord through results-oriented strategies to reduce greenhouse gas emissions; and

 WHEREAS, by combating climate change through renewable solar development, alternative community energy providers, enhanced waste diversion, environmentally friendly vehicles, reduction of water usage, and other local solutions, the County Climate Coalition will continue their efforts to slow the dangerous pace of global warming while advancing environmental sustainability, protecting public health and leading innovation; now, therefore be it

-RESOLVED, the Essex County Board of Chosen Freeholders is committed to combating climate change and supporting the Paris Climate Agreement, which lays out goals and guidelines to stop, or at least slow down, global warming, and to form a national coalition of counties in support of the Paris Accord; and be it further
+RESOLVED, the Essex County Board of County Commissioners is committed to combating climate change and supporting the Paris Climate Agreement, which lays out goals and guidelines to stop, or at least slow down, global warming, and to form a national coalition of counties in support of the Paris Accord; and be it further

-RESOLVED, that a copy of this resolution be distributed to the Clerks of each Board of Chosen Freeholders in the State of New Jersey; and Dave Cortese, President, Board of Supervisors, County of Santa Clara, CA.
+RESOLVED, that a copy of this resolution be distributed to the Clerks of each Board of County Commissioners in the State of New Jersey; and Dave Cortese, President, Board of Supervisors, County of Santa Clara, CA.